Laparoscopic Radical Nephrectomy

 Like other surgical procedures, open simple nephrectomy may be involved with complications such as injury of the surrounding organs and infection of the surgical wound.

 There are alternate minimally invasive/laparoscopic nephrectomy procedures that can be availed of, but are restricted to selected cases only.
-A/Prof Patel will discuss your options with you based on your particular medical history.
+Prof Patel will discuss your options with you based on your particular medical history.